Not being able to sleep is annoying enough. But if you feel tired and still can’t drift off, it can feel like your body is conspiring against you.

 The fix: Talk to your healthcare provider if you think a health condition is behind your sleepless nights.
 They can recommend treatments and medications to help.

-Paying extra attention to your sleep hygiene can make sure nothing else keeps you awake.
+Pay extra attention to your sleep hygiene to make sure nothing else keeps you awake.

 {{ cta-mini }}

-While we can’t do much about hormones or health issues, we can control our sleep hygiene.
-And good sleep hygiene is scientifically proven to help you fall asleep — and stay asleep — each night.
+And good sleep hygiene is scientifically proven to help you fall and stay asleep each night.

 Here’s what to do:

-RISE can guide you through 20+ sleep habits each day and tell you the ideal time to do each one to make them more effective.
+RISE can guide you through 20+ sleep habits each day and tell you the most effective time to do each one.

-To take the guesswork out of it, the RISE app can tell you when exactly to do 20+ sleep hygiene habits.
+To take the guesswork out of it, the RISE app can tell you the best time to go to sleep and wake up for you, and when exactly to do 20+ sleep hygiene habits.

-All this will help you get the sleep you need, and get it fast — 80% of RISE users got better sleep within five days.
+All this will help you get the sleep you need, and get it fast — 80% of RISE users get better sleep within five days.

 Learn more about Rise for sales teams.